A series of carving tools are spread across a Woodworking studio table; students talk in the background.

 Program Admission Overview

-Students interested in the Art–BFA degree, or Art-BFA with the Graphic Design named option, initially enroll in the Art–B.S. degree or Art-B.S. with the Graphic Design named option while completing prerequisite coursework and establishing other criteria for BFA eligibility.
-A portfolio review is part of the BFA selection process.
-Students will typically apply to the BFA program in their junior year and must have attained a minimum of junior standing.
-For the BFA, an application may be submitted during the semester that the required courses will be completed.
-For the BFA: Graphic Design named option, an application may be submitted during the semester that the required courses will be completed, with the exception of ART 102 Two-Dimensional Design and ART 107 Introduction to Digital Forms, which must be successfully completed.
+Students interested in the Art–BFA degree, or Art-BFA with the Graphic Design named option, initially enroll in the Art–BS degree or Art-BS with the Graphic Design named option while completing prerequisite coursework and establishing other criteria for BFA eligibility.
+A BFA mentoring meeting to review a portfolio of work is part of the BFA selection process.
+Students will typically declare the BFA in their junior year and must have attained a minimum of junior standing.
+For the BFA, a BFA mentoring meeting may be scheduled during the semester that the required courses will be completed.
+For the BFA: Graphic Design named option, the declaration may be submitted during the semester that the required courses will be completed, with the exception of ART 102 Two-Dimensional Design and ART 107 Introduction to Digital Forms, which must be successfully completed.

 Application and Admission